 (The Table at the end provides more details.)

-Whereas the unemployment ratio doubled, the rate rose by 150 per cent.
+Whereas the unemployment rate rose by 140% the ratio rose by 90%.
 Thus, the rate tends to overstate both the level of unemployment among young people and the rate at which it has risen.

 It may, however, be objected that the unemployment ratio includes all those who are not in the labour force in the denominator but excludes discouraged workers and similar forms of disguised unemployment from the numerator.
 This bias would certainly be significant among older workers, who are more likely to cease looking for work and to drop out of the labour force because no jobs are available.
 Its effect on the youth data, however, is smaller because labour force categories other than ‘employed’, ‘student, and ‘unemployed’ are relatively unimportant among the young.
 In 2011 less than 2 per cent of population aged 15- 24 are classified as ‘looking after home/family’!